-Guests at North Beach Plantation might be horrified to learn that there are hundreds of alligators, snakes and other rare reptiles within short distance of the exclusive North Myrtle Beach resort.
+Guests at North Beach Plantation might be horrified to learn that there are hundreds of alligators, snakes and other rare reptiles within a short distance of the exclusive North Myrtle Beach resort.

 Fear not; they are confined to the 15-acre property at Alligator Adventure, just across Highway 17 at Barefoot Landing.
 And while you don't have to worry about encountering one of the man-eating crocodiles in the wild, Alligator Adventure gives visitors the next best thing: the chance to get up close and personal with the ancient creatures.

-Featuring various species of alligators, crocodiles, venomous snakes and other rare reptiles, Alligator Adventure is most popular for the animals that take top billing on the marquee - gators, and lots of them.
+Featuring various species of alligators, crocodiles, venomous snakes, and other rare reptiles, Alligator Adventure is most popular for the animals that take top billing on the marquee – gators, and lots of them.
 From the popular American alligator to the endangered Albino alligator, this wildlife refuge is literally wall to wall with gators.

 Living side by side with the native American gators are several species of crocodiles from all over the world, including the dangerous and deadly saltwater crocs.
 In fact, the main attraction is Utan, a massive 20-foot croc that emerges from the depths to amaze onlookers as his giant head breaks the water's surface.
 Trained handlers coax him to the banks for feeding time as he devours whole chickens like they are nuggets.